alaa804/gallery-tailwind-react/README.md

 # Watch CSS & run server on :3000
 npm start

-# Build CSS and assets
+# Build CSS tailwind by creating in the root of your project craco.config.js and tailwind.config.js
-npm run build

 ### `npm test`